SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 A wider interpretation is chosen because 'violence against women and girls' is difficult to distinguish when building search strings.
 Violence against women is defined by the UN as "any act of gender-based violence that results in, or is likely to result in, physical, sexual, or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life" <a href="#f2hb">(UN OHCHR, 1993)</a>

+The term 'violence" is for this target removed from the standard string for "women, girls and gender" mentioned in General Notes, as the violence aspect is covered elsewhere in the phrase.

 #### Phrase 1

 This phrase is about ending violence related to women and girls.
 The general structure is *action + violence + women & girls*